VIS4ROB-lab/aerial-depth-completion/README.md

     year    = {2020}
 }
 ```
+NYUv2, CAB and PVS datasets require further citation from their authors.
+During our research, we reformat and created ground-truth depth for the CAB and PVS datasets.
+This code also contains thirt-party networks used for comparison.
+Please also cite their authors properly in case of use.

 #### Acknowledgment:
 The authors thanks [Fangchang Ma](https://github.com/fangchangma) and [Abdelrahman Eldesokey](https://github.com/abdo-eldesokey) for sharing their code that is partially used here.
 The authors also thanks the owner of the 3D models used to build the dataset.
 They are identified in each 3D model file.